d12frosted/elpa-mirror/gnu/corfu-readme.txt

   features.
 In particular, [Embark] is available in the minibuffer, such that you can act on the candidates or export/collect the candidates to a separate buffer.
-We could add Corfu support to Embark in the future, such that export/collect is possible directly from Corfu.
-But in my opinion having the ability to transfer the Corfu completion to the minibuffer is an even better feature, since further completion can be performed there.
+We could add Corfu support to Embark in the future, such that export or collect is possible directly from Corfu.
+Nevertheless, the ability to transfer the Corfu completion to the minibuffer is even more powerful, since further completion is possible.

   The command `corfu-move-to-minibuffer' is defined here in terms of `consult-completion-in-region', which uses the minibuffer completion